Terra Infecta: Disease and the Italian Landscape

 12.5 x 18 cm, 304 pp.

-order from MACK (available January 30, 2026)
+order from MACK

 public events

+Southern Italy is now a glamorous tourist destinations, but was long portrayed as a place of disease, uncleanliness, and barbarity.
 This narrative study shows how sanitation and its metaphors were constitutive of Italy’s internal colonialism, and how the notion of a pathological “south” opposed to a functional “north” persists there just as elsewhere.

-an interview in the Journal of the History of Ideas blog
+read an interview in the Journal of the History of Ideas blog